You might have targeted or immunotherapy drugs as part of your treatment for advanced bowel cancer.

 Aflibercept is available in Scotland.
-The SMC have recommended aflibercept for advanced bowel cancer:
+The SMC has recommended aflibercept for advanced bowel cancer:

 - together with irinotecan and 5FU chemotherapy (FOLIFIRI)

-- as your second treatment for advanced bowel cancer, if your first treatment (which included oxaliplatin chemotherapy) is no longer working
+- as your second treatment for advanced bowel cancer.
+This is in situations where your first treatment, which included oxaliplatin chemotherapy, is no longer working

 You have your treatment as tablets or capsules, or through a tube into your bloodstream.
 This depends on the type of drug you have.